kaishin/redalemeden.com/content/posts/2019-07-29-swift-ui-early-lessons/index.md

 *[Assumed Audience](https://www.chriskrycho.com/2018/assumed-audiences.html)
 --- Apple platform developers interested in using SwiftUI in their projects.*

-I've been using SwiftUI day in and day out since the first beta.
-At work, we’re using it exclusively to build a non-trivial app--- a bold move, but one that makes me like this job.
+We've been using SwiftUI day in and day out since the first beta to build a non-trivial app at work--- a bold move, but one that makes me like my job.
 Here are some lessons I've learnt:

 * Stick to standard navigation.
 As unstable as the APIs are for the time being, this will spare you the layout and accessibility headaches that come with custom transitions.